ColOfAbRiX/the-road-to-fp/02_case_classes.md

 * a generic catch all pattern.
 * a simple type;
 * a type that has specific values in its fields;
-* a type that has values in its fields but without specified what value;
+* a type that has values in its fields but without specified values;
 * a type as above but with its fields composed of other types, recursively;

-In particular the last two points adds a lot of power.
+In particular, the last two points add a lot of power.
 And, more than this, we ask the compiler to:

-* match a patter but only if a specific condition is satisfied (guard);
+* match a pattern but only if a specific condition is satisfied (guard);
-* assign the matched value to a variable of that type so to **safely** force the type;
+* assign the matched value to a variable of that type so as to **safely** force the type;
 * assign the values that the fields of the variable have to a variable so that we can use it later.

-Part of the magic of patter magic comes from the `unapply` method that is used by the compile to extract the information it needs from the variable.
+Part of the magic of pattern magic comes from the `unapply` method that is used by the compiler to extract the information it needs from the variable.
 The article [Scala pattern matching: apply the unapply][7] has a good description of `unapply` and how it works.

 Again, this is only a brief summary because other articles cover this topic with very good details.
-See the references below for more links
+See the references below for more links.

 ## Build data types with case classes